Writing & Conversations

 Read on Amazon

 Wherever I show up to talk, the shape is the same.
-A few questions worth sitting with.
+A few difficult questions worth sitting with.
 A group willing to be honest.
 No slides.
 No script.
 No performance.

 On podcasts.